 Some of these settings are per user, and some are admin controlled.
 The admin controlled settings can override the end user settings.

-The admin settings for Copilot in a Teams Meeting are found in the Meetings Policy.
+The admin settings for Copilot in a Teams Meeting are found in the Meetings/Meeting Policies area of Teams Admin Center.
 There is more than one policy, so you need to modify the policy that impacts your users.
 By default everyone is on the Global policy, but that may not be the case in your tenant.

-At the bottom of the Recording and Transcription section of the Meeting Policy that you are changing there is a Copilot entry with two options:
+At the bottom of the Recording and Transcription section of the Meeting Policy that you are changing there is a Copilot entry with four options:

 Recording & Transcription options in Teams

-If you select the first (the default value) then a meeting can have Copilot started and with that a transcription will start.
-The transcription will remain as part of the meeting beyond the end of the meeting until the meeting organizer deletes the meeting.
+If you select “On with saved transcript required” (the default value) then a meeting can have Copilot started and with that a transcription will start.
+The transcription will remain as part of the meeting beyond the end of the meeting until the meeting organizer deletes the meeting or the transcript retention policy kicks in.
 The transcription is also stored in the organizers Exchange Online mailbox (or online mailbox shard if using Exchange Server).
 The transcription can be shared with meeting attendees, though internal attendees can access it without it being shared directly to them – external attendees do not have access to the transcript.

 With Copilot enabled and running in the meeting, the transcript is used as the source for the AI’s “understanding” of what the meeting content is about.
 After the meeting, as the transcript remains, Copilot can be used to still ask questions about the meeting.